Background pattern

 3. How to take Montelukast Sandoz

-• This medication should be administered to children under the supervision of an adult.
+• This medicine should be administered to children under adult supervision.
 Your child should take montelukast every night.

-• It should be taken even when your child does not have symptoms or when having an acute asthma attack.
+• It should be taken even when your child does not have symptoms or when they have an acute asthma attack.

-• Make sure your child takes montelukast as instructed by their doctor.
-Consult the doctor or pharmacist if unsure.
+• Make sure your child always takes montelukast as their doctor has indicated.
+Consult your child's doctor or pharmacist if you are unsure.

 • It should be taken orally.